-While many museums ask visitors to look but not touch, the California Auto Museum, in Sacramento, abides by the opposite policy.
+While many museums ask visitors to look but not touch, the California Automobile Museum, in Sacramento, abides by the opposite policy.
 “We have, in each gallery, something that kids can touch or do, get their hands on, participate in,” says Karen McClaflin, the former executive director of the museum, which has been in operation since 1987.
-From the permanent exhibitions, which include cars driven by storied California car clubs and the rides of Hollywood celebrities, to special shows—Camping in Style pays tribute to vintage mobile homes—the museum offers something to do for all ages.
+From the permanent exhibitions, which include cars driven by storied California car clubs and the rides of Hollywood celebrities, to special shows—Reel Cars pays tribute to the importance of cars in filmmaking—the museum offers something to do for all ages.

 The museum’s permanent collection, a chronological display that tells the story of the automobile in America, offers an easy-to-digest history lesson as well as ample opportunities for play.
 Cars from the 1950s feature big backseats that children can pile into, McClaflin says, to “see what it used to feel like—no seatbelts, that kind of thing.”
 It also explores technologies of the future and their origins, with an electric car from 1911 parked next to a sleek new Tesla.